jongmp/Napoli-Polly/README.md

 2. AWS Polly - Turns text into life like speech (https://aws.amazon.com/polly/)

 ## File Description <a name="desc"/>

-Data - A csv file with information about the mp3 file generated, the confidence level of AWS transcribe, and the generated transcriptions
+Data.csv - A csv file with information about the mp3 file generated, the confidence level of AWS transcribe, and the generated transcriptions
+Diagram.png - Image of our Architecture Diagram Data-Transcription - A jupyter notebook that highlights the steps that we took to retrieve our transcriptions

  ## Architecture <a name="architect"/>